zxc916684603/ecs/intl.en-US/Instances/Instance purchasing options/Reserved Instances/RI overview.md

 An RI has specific attributes that automatically match the corresponding Pay-As-You-Go instances.
 You can also split an RI, merge multiple RIs, or change the scope of an RI.
 In this way, your RIs can flexibly match your Pay-As-You-Go instances.
 The attributes include:

--   Operating system: Currently, RIs can only match Pay-As-You-Go Linux instances.
+-   Operating system: RIs can match Pay-As-You-Go Linux and Windows instances.

+    **Note:** A Windows RI can be used to pay for image bills of a Pay-As-You-Go instance.

 -   Instance type: The type of an RI, which indicates the instance type family and the instance size.
 This attribute is used to match the corresponding Pay-As-You-Go instances.
 -   Scope: This attribute indicates the matching scope of an RI.
 Depending on the matching scope, RIs can be classified into regional RIs and zonal RIs.